 So as you can see, there is a lot more to the thyroid than just the TSH test.
 I recommend to at least get TSH, Free T4 and Free T3 done.
 And I will usually add in reverse T3 if excessive stress seems to be an issue for the patient.
 Additional tests that can provide clues include leptin, sex hormone binding globulin, and a cholesterol panel.
 All of these may be high when a patient is hypothyroid.

 I’ll also look at a urinary adrenal profile to evaluate metabolized cortisol which is low in hypothyroidism and high in hyperthyroidism.
+Additional hormones that are helpful in this panel are free cortisol, free cortisone and DHEA which is important for the utilization of T3 in the cell.

 Make sure you have been thoroughly evaluated before making any decisions about treatment for your thyroid and definitely don’t just rely on a TSH test.
 I hope you have a better understanding now of the thyroid and thyroid hormones.